dotlang/language/doc/RFE.md

 net_writer.[10]
 ```

+? - Instead of closing, processes detach from channels.
+When there is no attachments to channel, it is considered closed.
+Make channels consistent and orth.
+Closed channel, multiple calls to close, sharing a channel with mutiple producer threads, mux-ing multiple channels, buffered channels, ....
+Provide unlimited buffered channel (acts like a queue).
+Keyword to create new green thread
+Replace ex-res with channels
+How do we manage different channel types?
+Note that for select and AltCase, we need the same data type for all R-Channels and W-Channels.
+What if I have a function which expects a file to write to?
+This will provide some kind of polymorphism.
+The channel data structure (r or w) will have a channel-id, channel-type, buffer-specs and functor.

-? - When creating a channel, in Clojure you can also provide a transducer.
+N - When creating a channel, in Clojure you can also provide a transducer.

 ? - How can we define types that are internal and dont have anything on right side of `:=`
 e.g int

+? - Use links for ToC.